Place Charles II

 - MAPS: Google Maps

-Guided visits for groups on request.
+Guided visits on fixed dates or on request.

 Tourist information on the town CHARLEROI

 - Laser Game at the Eau d'Heure Lakes

 - The Historic Canal du Centre and its Hydraulic Lifts

 - Royal Museum of Mariemont